 Several issues are currently at the forefront of discourse on citizenship policy.
-For example, census data show that the rate of citizenship among eligible immigrants declined between 2006 and 2016.
+For example, census data show that the rate of citizenship among recent immigrants to Canada declined between 2006 and 2021.
 The citizenship rate varies for different groups, with contributing factors including income level, education level and country of origin.

 Another key issue is that of "lost Canadians," which refers to individuals who were born before the 1977 Citizenship Act came into force and who should have been Canadian citizens under that Act but were deprived of Canadian citizenship because of outdated or obsolete provisions in the Canadian Citizenship Act of 1947.
 Many of the problems associated with "lost Canadians" have been addressed through amendments made to the Citizenship Act since 1977.
 Those whose cases are not covered by legislative amendments may be granted citizenship on a case-by-case basis at the minister's discretion.
+Following a December 2023 Ontario court ruling, the federal government introduced Bill C-71, An Act to amend the Citizenship Act, to address "lost Canadians" issues that remain following previous legislative amendments.
+This bill died on the Order Paper on 6 January 2025 when the 1st session of the 44th Parliament was prorogued, but the Court's order is scheduled to come into effect on 19 March 2025.

 Finally, the concept of birth tourism refers to the practice by foreign nationals of coming to Canada to give birth for the sole purpose of securing Canadian citizenship for their child.
-While data suggest an increase in non-resident births in the past decade, it is difficult to determine how many non-resident births are cases of birth tourism.
-The federal government has recognized the need to better understand the extent of this practice and has commissioned further research on this topic.
+While data suggest an increase in non-resident births in the past two decades, it is difficult to determine how many non-resident births are cases of birth tourism.
+A federal initiative linking health and immigration data has shed further light on the topic.